godotengine/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 Monitors
 --------

-The monitors are graphs of several aspects of the game while its running such as FPS, memory usage, how many nodes are in a scene and more.
+The monitors are graphs of several aspects of the game while it's running such as FPS, memory usage, how many nodes are in a scene and more.
 All monitors keep track of stats automatically, so even if one monitor isn't open while the game is running, you can open it later and see how the values changed.